wearefuturegov/outpost-api-service/readme.md

-# outpost-api-service
+# Outpost API service

+This is [Outpost](https://github.com/wearefuturegov/outpost)'s public API component.

-This is a simple Node.js app which queries information from a MongoDB collection and publishes it as a read-only public API.
+It's a simple Node.js app which queries information from a MongoDB collection and publishes it as a read-only, rate-limited API.

-It's not useful by itself — it should be used alongside [Outpost](https://github.com/wearefuturegov/outpost).
+It's not useful by itself — it depends on a public index built by Outpost.
 The API it outputs is consumable by [Scout](https://github.com/wearefuturegov/scout-x).

 ## Running it locally